saadaziz/full-stack/readme.md

 # SaadAziz

 - Hi, my name is Saad Aziz.
 I am a web developer from Portland, Oregon
-- For the last seven years, I have been working as an engineering leader
+- For the last seven years, I have been working as an engineering leader (As of August 27, 2022)
 - Because I have been focusing on my passion, helping software developers get to the next level, I haven't been able to write as much code
 - Therefore, this is my outlet for code